kaitsull/FijiFISH/README.md

 ![](https://github.com/cembrowskilab/HiPlexMenu/blob/main/data/hiplex%20menu.png)

 ## `Automated Run`

+**It is suggested to only use AutoRun once you are comfortable with each individual analysis step**
 This option runs a full analysis from `Registration` -> `Segmentation -> `Quantification` with pauses for options (detailed further below)

 **TO RUN:**